jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (4) The Minister may, in relation to the Commission, exercise his or her powers under section 147(1) of the Crown Entities Act 2004 as if that section included a reference to subsection (1)(a) and (e); and that section applies accordingly.

 ### 159KF Annual report
-(1) The Commission must include in its annual report a description of how the Commission is monitoring, and how it will report on, progress in implementing the tertiary education strategy.
+(1) The Commission must include in its annual report a description of how the Commission is monitoring, and how it will report on, progress in giving effect to the tertiary education strategy.
 (2) This section does not limit section 151 of the Crown Entities Act 2004.

 ### 159KG Certain powers must not be delegated